 Why did we develop T.O.D.?

 In true Managed Language tradition, if we don’t like what is out there we build our own: and that’s when T.O.D. was born.
-Why did you go to all that trouble, you might ask?
-Because having our own TMS allows us to:
+Why did we go to all that trouble, you might ask?
+Because having our own translation memory system allows us to:

 - develop systems and solutions around the client’s needs and connect to T.O.D. via API.

 - other systems can use T.O.D.’s API to add translations, find translation memory, etc.